Donskoy-Andrey/Diffusion_Competition/README.md

 Denote by $V_{ijk}$ the grid node with coordinates $x_i = i Δx, y_j = j Δy, z_k = k Δz.$

-We will describe the discrete function $[U]^h$ at time $nΔt$ by its degrees of freedom, which we will place at the grid nodes and the degree of freedom at the node V_ijk will be denoted as:
+We will describe the discrete function $[U]^h$ at time $nΔt$ by its degrees of freedom, which we will place at the grid nodes and the degree of freedom at the node $V_ijk$ will be denoted as:
 ```math
 U_{ijk}^n, 0 ⩽ i ⩽ Nx-1, 0 ⩽ j ⩽ Ny-1, 0 ⩽ k ⩽ Nz-1.
 ```